 Step 3 / Add Your Own Character Designs

-I completely winged the rest of my vintage platter wall by adding a few of my own touches here and there.
+I completely winged the rest of my vintage blue and white platter wall by adding a few of my own touches here and there.

 With a little crazy glue, I added two tea cups and two small bowls to each of the open-faced platters.
-I liked the layers and vintage charm it added to each platter.
+I liked the layers and vintage charm it added to each vintage serving tray.

 I then filled in one of the small open wall spaces with the mounted teacup’s saucer and the blue and white bowl’s twin.

 In this case, I simply used Command Strips to hang the smaller dishes.

 Now there are still a couple of open spaces left to complete on the platter wall, but I think it’s ready to share with you here today.
 And not to fret, as the open spaces are calling for flowers, books, and more until I can fill them in.

 You may also enjoy the 12 Table Topics with Thrifted Tea and Toast Fanfare post.

 You may see more of these gorgeous antique blue cream soup bowls in the post, Romantic Antique Table Setting with Thoughtful Design.

 I’m certain I will be tweaking my vintage platter wall quite often.
 And I hope I inspired you to start designing your own platter wall at home today too.